R001K/R001K/README.md

 🚀 **Senior Software Engineer** with **3+ years of professional experience** in building **production-grade web and mobile applications**.

 💡 I focus on **clean architecture**, **scalable systems**, and **long-term maintainability**.
-🤝 Passionate about **mentoring engineers**, simplifying complex concepts, and giving back to the tech community.
+🤝 Passionate about **mentoring engineers** and simplifying complex concepts.

 ---